lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2022-10-27-teamicidal-management.md

 > Aren’t these the very things that managers spend much or even most of their time doing?
 Sadly, yes.
 And yet these actions are likely to be teamicidal.

-Excerpts from "Peopleware: Productive Projects and Teams", Third Edition.
+Excerpts from `Peopleware: Productive Projects and Teams`, Third Edition.
 Tom DeMarco